 Enter your Federal Employer Identification Number (FEIN).
 If you don’t have one, you can set one up with the IRS in just a few minutes.
 When you’re ready, you can return to OnPay and finish getting setup.

 Find your registered Entity Type in the provided list.
 Then, tell us your industry.
 If you don’t see your exact industry, or you do business in a number of industries, just pick the best overall fit for describing your business.
-This information helps us better customize your experience, and file accurately on your behalf.
+If you don't see your entity type in the list, select "LLC".
+This information is used to customize your experience.

 943 For Agricultural Employees?